 Perceived quality infographic

-Customer often only consider the front line of your brand relations, but the back end support still makes a difference indirectly.
+Customers often only consider the front line of your brand relations, but the back-end support still makes a difference indirectly.
 Image credit: Promoter.io

-Typically, your common garden-variety consumer still has a few conditions in place when they’re planning to put their money in a product.
+Typically, your common garden-variety consumer still has a few conditions when spending money on a product.

 Performance

-Performance is a key governing aspect when it comes to perceived quality and how fast a customer is going to reach for any brand over the vast selection of other, potentially better products out there.
+Performance is a key governing aspect regarding perceived quality and how fast a customer will reach for any brand over the vast selection of other, potentially better products.

-Any sensible consumer will want to get the most out of whatever it is they’re buying.
+Any sensible consumer will want to get the most out of whatever they’re buying.
 They have a need and need it filled.
-So it’s a brand’s job to make sure that whatever they have on offer boasts the most performance a consumer can get.
+So, a brand’s job is to ensure that whatever they offer boasts the most performance a consumer can get.

 Features